Let’s start with the basic fundamentals of AI. What better place to start than the origins of the term “Artificial Intelligence”.

 History Lesson

-1956 – The Dartmouth Conference: The Dartmouth Summer Research Project on Artificial Intelligence was a seminal event for artificial intelligence as a field and this widely accepted as the coining of the term “Artificial Intelligence”.
+1956 – The Dartmouth Conference: The Dartmouth Summer Research Project on Artificial Intelligence was a seminal event for artificial intelligence as a field and is widely accepted as the coining of the term “Artificial Intelligence”.

 > Human: Define “artificial intelligence”